kg8m/chrome-show-tab-numbers/README.md

 ### Q. Tab number isn't shown if the tab is a PDF document; is this a bug in this extension?

 A. No, it is a limitation.
 If the current page is a PDF, `document.title` returns `""` for a PDF document.
-So this extension is disabled for avoid unintentional loss of the title.
+So this extension is disabled for avoiding unintentional loss of the title.